 Imiquimod is particularly useful on areas where surgery or other treatments may be difficult, complicated or otherwise undesirable, especially the face and lower legs.

 A course of treatment ranges from 4 to 16 weeks.
 Before starting, a biopsy may be performed to confirm the diagnosis.
 Your doctor should carefully monitor the treatment because you may need to apply the cream more or less frequently than originally planned or for a shorter or longer course, depending on response.
 Once the inflammation has settled there is generally a good or excellent cosmetic result with little scarring.

 Imiquimod is particularly useful for:

 - Actinic keratoses (also called actinic keratoses or SKs).

 - Basal cell carcinoma (BCC), especially superficial types

 - Bowen disease, also known as in-situ squamous cell carcinoma (SCC), an unregistered indication at this time (June 2014)

 It is also used to treat viral infections, especially genital warts.
 It may also be helpful in the treatment of common warts (once they have been thinned down by other means), plane warts, molluscum contagiosum and herpes simplex.
 Experimentally it has been successful in reducing some keloid scars, granuloma annulare, vitiligo, melanoma in situ and, in combination with diphencyprone, metastatic melanoma (see topical and intralesional immunotherapy for melanoma.

 Various imiquimod treatment regimes are used.
 For example:

-- Actinic keratoses Twice weekly for six weeks, repeated if necessary after a break of four weeks.
+- Actinic keratoses: imiquimod is used twice weekly for six weeks, repeated if necessary after a break of four weeks.
 Very scaly lesions should be frozen with liquid nitrogen about three weeks before starting imiquimod.

-- Basal cell carcinomas and Bowen's disease Five times weekly for six weeks.
+- Basal cell carcinomas and Bowen's disease: imiquimod is used five times weekly for six weeks.

-- Genital warts 5% cream three times weekly; or, if available, 3.75% cream daily; until total clearance or for up to 8 weeks.
+- Genital warts: imiquimod is used three times weekly; or, if available, 3.75% cream daily; until total clearance or for up to 8 weeks.